JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 Note how [the lateinit modifier](/docs/reference/properties.html#late-initialized-properties) allows to declare a non-null type initialized after the object is created (after the constructor call).
 Without `lateinit` you'd have to declare a [nullable type](/docs/reference/null-safety.html) and add additional nullability checks.

-You can also configure listeners onto method, using ButterKnife annotations:
+You can also configure methods as listeners, using ButterKnife annotations:

 ``` java
 @OnClick(R2.id.hello)